Australian Football League reserves affiliations: Amalgamation with the VFL (since 2000)

-Since the merger, the VFL has served as a hybrid second-tier senior competition and Reserves competition for AFL clubs.
-While the VFL also had its own Reserves competition, the VFL Development League, none of the eight Victorian AFL clubs who fielded a stand-alone team in the VFL seniors was ever involved in this League before it was shut down at the end of the 2018 season.
+Since the merger, the VFL has served as a hybrid second-tier senior competition, and since 2021, a Reserves competition for 11 of the AFL clubs.
+While the VFL previously had its own Reserves competition, the VFL Development League, none of the eight Victorian AFL clubs who fielded a stand-alone team in the VFL seniors was ever involved in this League before it was shut down at the end of the 2018 season.

 Since the merger, there have been four types of club participating in the VFL: